What Happens When You File for Bankruptcy as a Business?

 Chapter 11 bankruptcy, on the other hand, allows you to restructure your debt while continuing business operations.
 If you believe your business could return to profitability with some financial reorganization, Chapter 11 may be appropriate.

-As with Chapter 7, you will need to complete credit counseling before filing.
+As with Chapter 7, you must complete credit counseling before filing.
 You will also need to provide the court with detailed financial records.
 Once your petition is filed, the automatic stay provides relief from debt collection efforts.

 You will then create a plan proposing how to repay your debts over time.
 Your creditors and the court must approve this plan.
 If the plan is successful and you make all required payments and progress reports, you can eventually emerge from Chapter 11 with a healthier, restructured business.
 However, this process can take years and cost tens of thousands of dollars in legal and accounting fees.